learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 rendering files it already has; it won't do more work than that.
 It turns out, though, that is actually quite a lot.

-Many websites are made up of two pieces, a frontend and a backend.
-The frontend is what the client experiences, what renders in the browser, while the backend handles data storage and other work we don't want to burden the frontend with.
+Many websites are made up of two pieces, a front end and a back end.
+The front end is what the client experiences, what renders in the browser, while the back end handles data storage and other work we don't want to burden the front end with.
-GitHub Pages will work well as a host for most frontends, even those using modern frameworks like React.
-You'll soon see that frontends alone can actually be quite interesting and useful, even without a backend.
+GitHub Pages will work well as a host for most front ends, even those using modern frameworks like React.
+You'll soon see that front ends alone can actually be quite interesting and useful, even without a back end.

 For simpler websites — personal sites, projects, etc... — GitHub pages is a great, free option for publishing content online.